Djembe Head Replacement and Tuning

 It’s often cheaper to replace the entire drum than to replace the head, but if you want to keep the drum, we don’t know of a more economical fix.

-Head replacement starts at $135 for a small djembe and depends on the size of the drum.
+Head replacement starts at $150 for a small djembe.
+The drums sometimes require a new hoop and rope to be tuned properly in addition to the head.
 Even if you only need tuning, we can help with that too.